Interact with the topology of all technical and business service dependencies in your account

-The Service Graph is an interactive mapping of all technical and business service dependencies within an account.
-View the health of the full service topology at a glance, identify gaps in relationships and seamlessly create dependencies from the graph itself.
+The Service Graph is an interactive mapping of all technical and business service dependencies in your PagerDuty account.
+View the health of the full service topology at a glance, identify gaps in relationships and seamlessly create dependencies in the graph itself.
 This feature allows users to easily understand how services combine to deliver customer-facing or business capabilities.
-During incident response, understand the full blast radius of an issue, zero in on the probable cause and facilitate cross-team collaboration.
+During incident response, understand the full blast radius of an issue, zero in on the probable cause, and facilitate cross-team collaboration.

 - Users with permission to view each service in a dependency relationship will be able to see that relationship in the service graph.
 If a user does not have permission to view a service, that service and relationship will not display in the graph.

-- The Service Graph requires one or more technical or business services configured in the account to appear.
-No further configuration is necessary once services are configured.
+- The Service Graph is available as soon as one or more technical or business services is configured.
+No further configuration is necessary.

-- If you would like to configure dependencies in bulk, you can do so via API, Terraform, or by provisioning them from ServiceNow.
+- If you would like to configure dependencies in bulk, you can do so via the REST API, Terraform, or by provisioning them from ServiceNow.

 Navigate to Services Service Graph.
 The Service Graph will only display services that have one or more dependency relationships.
 Any services that do not yet have dependency relationships will be listed in the right panel under Services without Dependencies, which is broken into two tabs for Technical Services and Business Services.

-Service cards displayed in the graph contain the following critical information about the service:
+Each service in the graph is represented by a service card.
+Service cards contain the following critical information about a service:

 - Service Name

-- Team: Only available on accounts with Teams, and only viewable if zoomed in on the service card.
+- Team: Only available on accounts with Teams, and when the view is sufficiently zoomed in.

-- Operational Status of the Service: Operational services will be denoted by green and Impacted services will be denoted by red.
-We also display the priority of the top most impacting incident for a Business service.
+- Operational Status of the Service: Operational technical services and business services will be denoted by a green checkmark.
+Impacted technical services will be denoted by a red exclamation.
+Impacted business services will display the priority of the most-impacting incident.

-- Zoom Out View: Business Services are square and Technical Services are circular.
+- Zoomed out view: Business services are square and technical services are circular.

-- Zoom In View: Business Services are rectangular and Technical Services have rounded edges.
+- Zoomed in view: Business services are rectangular and technical services have rounded edges.

-- Hover: Hovering over a service will highlight the selected service, as well as one level of relationship from that service in both the Uses and Used By directions.
-If there aren’t services two levels away, the highlighting stops at the first layer.
+- Hover: Hovering over a service card will highlight the selected service, as well as one level of relationship from that service in both the Uses and Used By directions.

-- Select: Clicking on a service will highlight the selected service as well as one level of relationship from that service in both the Uses and Used By directions as well as display a right panel with service and incident information.
+- Select: Clicking on a service will highlight the selected service as well as one level of relationship from that service in both the Uses and Used By directions.
+It will also display a right panel with service and incident information.

 The information displayed in the right panel includes: